 (4) A registered veterinary surgeon supplying or prescribing a scheduled drug must not supply or prescribe more of the poison than is reasonably required to treat the animal.

-[Regulation 29 inserted in Gazette 20 Mar 2007 p.
-1015-16; amended in Gazette 19 Oct 2007 p.
+[Regulation 29 inserted: Gazette 20 Mar 2007 p.
+1015-16; amended: Gazette 19 Oct 2007 p.
 5610.]

 29A.
 Prescription of scheduled drugs for animals on certain properties in pastoral region